INTERSECT

 INTERSECTplus

-INTERSECTplus encompasses additonal studies that have stemmed from the INTERSECT core survey.
-These include qualitative work, systematic reviews, as well as the many PhD projects that the INTERSECT survey has been embedded into internationally.
+INTERSECTplus encompasses additonal studies that have arisen from the INTERSECT survey.
+These include additional measures that have been added to the INTERSECT survey, qualitative studies on sub-samples, systematic reviews, as well as the many PhD projects that are incorporated into the INTERSECT study.

 Perinatal Loss (Brazil)